 blind and giving them proper training to be heavily benefited by it.

 2- Solutions for Braille Related Issues

-using the Braille format.
+format.
 The Braille machine, which is used for this purpose is very

 expensive and most of the students cannot afford it.
 The centre has

 arranged for six Perkins Braille machines, which can be used by visually

 impaired students to take their exams on campus.
-In addition
+In addition these

-The same Braille machines may also be used by the students to transcribe
+same Braille machines may also be used by the students to transcribe

-books/notes and other material related to their
+books/notes and other material related to their college courses.

 3- Computers/Speech Output Programs